Benefits of a Multi-Planar Movement Exercise Program

 Most athletes typically perform a lot of straight-line exercises or uni-lateral movements, which no doubt mirrors some of the movement they perform in their sport.
 However, not only are such exercises repetitive, but they can lead to muscular imbalances, which in turn can lead to serious injuries.
 Let us take running for example.
 Commonly performed by athletes and recreational gym users alike, this is an example of a predominant straight-line sagittal movement exercise.
 This involves working heavily the muscles that produce sagittal movement whilst largely ignoring the muscles used in frontal and/or transverse movement.
 It is these later muscles that are largely responsible for providing stability to the sagittal muscles when we run.
 The result is that we develop unconditioned and weak stabilising muscles, making the body far more prone to injury.
 Think about how many runners suffer from weak hamstrings, shin-splints, hip-flexor soreness and much more?

 Sports injury specialists commonly find that the cause of most of these muscular injuries is joint dysfunction or muscle weakness caused by un-strengthened stabiliser muscles, brought about by performing repetitive uni-planar exercises.
 These stabiliser muscles become weaker over time (as the other muscles become progressively stronger) causing a muscular imbalance.
 These stabilisers stop supporting and working in unison as they should with the other muscles.
 Our joints and stabilisers require multi-planar exercise routines to load them effectively and therefore build strength in and around the joint.

 Improving our Neurological Response

 The advantage of multi-planar movement extends beyond just a stronger and more functional body.
 These exercises can also improve neurological efficiency.
 Sports scientists have shown that multi-directional movement not only improves but also strengthens the body's connection between the brain and the muscles, enhancing the nervous system.
-That is because when performing multi-planar exercise we have to slow down and become more conscious of the movement in order to perform it properly.
-Over time these kind of exercises can improve our central nervous system, allowing for greater and more powerful contractions over time.
+That is because when performing multi-planar exercises, we have to slow down and become more conscious of the movement in order to perform it properly.
+Over time these kinds of exercises can improve our central nervous system, allowing for greater and more powerful contractions over time.